ThanhTNV/save-bao/README.md

 ## Prerequisites

-For local development:
-- .NET 7.0 or later
-- Python 3.12 or later
-- Required Python packages:
-  - FastAPI
-  - uvicorn
-  - opencv-python-headless
-  - (see `requirements.txt` for full list)
-- Visual Studio 2022 or VS Code with C# extensions
-- PowerShell 7.0 or later

-For Docker deployment:
 - Docker Engine 20.10.0 or later
 - Docker Compose v2.0.0 or later

 ## Setup and Installation

-### Using Docker (Recommended)

 1. Clone the repository:
 ```bash